aniketujgare/Flutter-BMI_Calculator/README.md

 - Learn about composition vs. inheritance and the Flutter way of creating custom UI.
 - Understand the difference between const and final in Dart and when to use each.

-##>This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 "# Flutter-BMI_Calculator"